Margaret Quainoo

 Margaret Quainoo (1941 – 2006), also known as Araba Stamp, was a Ghanaian actress and entertainer.
-She featured in the classic film I Told You So of 1970 and in the Efiewura television series.
+She was featured in the classic film I Told You So of 1970 and in the Efiewura television series.
 She played at numerous concert parties and in many movie performances in Ghana.
 She dropped out of school and joined the Brigade Drama Group at Nungua, a suburb in Accra.